tkdlabs/tkdlabs.github.io/content/posts/ai-mind-map/index.md

   1. [Whisper from OpenAI](https://github.com/openai/whisper).
 Their GitHub page has extensive installation guide.
 You'd use it in command line as a tool.
 In my example, I'm using Ubuntu Linux and Python with a virtual environment.
   1. [Notebook.LM from Google](https://notebooklm.google.com/).

 Ideally your machine has a NVidia GPU.
-On my own benchmark, GPU performance of transcription software was 12x of CPU.
+In my own benchmark, GPU transcription time is about 12x quicker vs. CPU.

 ## Step 1 - Transcribe